kenneth558/Arduino-home-thermostat-TTGO-XI-WeMo-XI-Leonardo-Mega2560-Nano-Uno/README.md

 correct to this requirement, otherwise I wouldn't know how to change them back to what they are.

 IMPORTANT SAFETY NOTE - Proper electrical isolation by relay or opto-isolation must be observed whenever connecting to building electrical or furnace controls or other electrical equipment.
-For the furnace controls, I use ralays driven by open-collector NPN transistors with a 12vdc power supply.
+For the furnace controls, I use relays driven by open-collector NPN transistors with a 12vdc power supply.
 Don't forget the diode across the relay coil.
 For 120vac switching, I use opto-coupled dc-drive SSRs, again, driven by NPN transistors and 12vdc.